VéloSoleX: In popular culture

 In the 1958 French comedy Mon Oncle, the main character Monsieur Hulot (Jacques Tati) is a day-dreaming and impractical uncle who, while perplexed by the cutting-edge lifestyle of his sister and brother-in-law, still maintains a VéloSoleX motorized bicycle as his main transportation.

-Primo Levi, in one of the autobiographic short stories in his collection The Periodic Table, mentions that he would be able switch from a bicycle to a VéloSoleX if he managed to conclude a business deal with a cosmetics manufacturer.
+Primo Levi, in one of the autobiographic short stories in his collection The Periodic Table, mentions that he would be able to switch from a bicycle to a VéloSoleX if he managed to conclude a business deal with a cosmetics manufacturer.

-In the 1978 film The Boys from Brazil a German postman (played by Richard Marner) is seen riding a Velosolex.
+In the 1978 film The Boys from Brazil, a German postman (played by Richard Marner) is seen riding a Velosolex.

-In the 1983 film So Long, Stooge main character Bensoussan (played by Richard Anconina) rides a Velosolex around Paris.
+In the 1983 film So Long, Stooge the main character Bensoussan (played by Richard Anconina) rides a Velosolex around Paris.

-In the 2007 film Mr. Bean's Holiday, the titular character attempts to hitchhike on an elderly man's VéloSoleX to get to Cannes, only to weigh the back of it down, and when the latter gets off to fix the problem, Mr Bean uses this as an opportunity to hijack the bike, but fails.
+In the 2007 film Mr. Bean's Holiday, the titular character attempts to hitchhike on an elderly man's VéloSoleX to get to Cannes, only to weigh the back of it down, and when the latter gets off to fix the problem, Mr. Bean uses this as an opportunity to hijack the bike, but fails.

-In the 1975 Sydney Pollack thriller Three Days of the Condor, Robert Redford rides a Solex to work in New York which sets his character as an unassuming intellectual.
+In the 1975 Sydney Pollack thriller Three Days of the Condor, Robert Redford rides a Solex to work in New York, which sets his character as an unassuming intellectual.
 He thwarts two youths who try to steal it.